briansgithub/music_visualizer/README.md

 |**w** | Linearly scale down bar heights.|
 |Shift + **w** | **W**eaken the difference between bar heights.|

-Color Schemes:
+## Color Schemes:
-* "Linear, chromatic" coloring: starts with red on the tonic and gets more blue closer to the Major 7th.
+  ### Consonance Order
-* "Consonance order" coloring: colors the notes based on the consonance of the interval they make with respect to the tonic note.
+  * Note colors are based on the consonance of the interval that they make with respect to the tonic note.
+See below for how I define consonance.
+  * This is the color scheme I prefer.
+  ### Linear, chromatic
+  * Starts with red on the tonic and gets closer to blue as the scale ascends.
+Loops back to red on the tonic again.
+  ### Circle of Fifths
+  * Redder pitch classes have a more sharp key signature.
+Bluer pitch classes have a more flat key signature.
+Magenta note has +/- 6 sharps/flats.
+  * Not a very useful color scheme in my opinion, but I left it in.

+## Consonance
 Consonance is approximated as when multiples of the smaller wavelength fit exactly within a multiple of the larger wavelength.
 The fewer wavelengths required before the nodes of the two waves overalap, the more consonant the interval.
 Specifically, consonance is defined here as the least common multiple of the numerator and denominator of the frequency ratio with respect to the tonic which define the interval in Just Intonation tuning.
-* "Circle of Fifths" coloring: redder pitch classes have a more sharp key signature.
-Bluer pitch classes have a more flat key signature.
-Magenta note has +/- 6 sharps/flats.

 |Interval	    |num	|den	|LCM    |
 | ---------     | ----- | ----- | ----- |
 |Unison         |   1	|1	    |1      |